Dursey Island: Tourism

 The island is popular with day-trippers and walkers during the summer months.
 A waymarked section of the Beara Way loops around the island.
 Dursey Island's Beara Way walk marks the beginning of Europe's E8 European long distance path, which crosses Europe, ending in Istanbul, Turkey.

 Spanning Dursey Sound, the aerial tramway is Ireland's only cable car, and one of the few cable cars that cross the sea in Europe.
-Used both by tourists and the local population, it has been closed for maintenance for much of 2022.
+Used by both tourists and the local population, its towers and tracks were replaced in refurbishment works undertaken during 2022 and early 2023.

-Dursey Sound is also one of the "signature discovery points" along the Wild Atlantic Way - a coastal touring route that stretches along Ireland's Atlantic coastline.
+Dursey Sound is also one of the "signature discovery points" along the Wild Atlantic Way, a coastal touring route that stretches along Ireland's Atlantic coastline.

 Dursey has no shops, pubs or restaurants, but a few holiday homes are rented on the island.